jfkcooper/LENS_ML_School_2021/README.md

 o    Fundamentals of deep learning: neural networks, nodes, weights, biases, activation functions,  backpropogation and some of the maths behind it

-o    Introduction to Tensorflow, Pytorch, and Keras;
+o    Introduction to Tensorflow, Pytorch, and Keras